How to Experience Local Life in Beijing?

 - Peking duck – iconic Beijing food, featuring crisp skin;

-- Instant-boiled mutton – also called mutton hotpot, a smart choice in winter;
+- Instant-boiled mutton – also called mutton hotpot, is a smart choice in winter;

 - Moo shu pork – slices of pork with mushrooms, eggs, and other ingredients; and